ericstubley/advent-of-code/README.md

 - given all that: let's start working in Haskell, including setting up a testing and automation framework from the start
 - regular goals: correct answer first try, essentially instant runtimes
 - over than that, focus on reading about Haskell and learning new concepts from other peoples solutions (reddit and some repos to look at)

+2019: (May 2022)
+- Haskell is the language of choice for this year!
+- Focus this year on building reusable tools.
+This is the year which has an intcode computer, which should definitely be built into its own library.
+Parsing deserves its own library, with an actual system other than pure thought for detecting and correcting parsing errors.
+2d grids are another area where you should built out a library of useful tools.
+- Also focus on project management.
+Your 2018 system was very ad hoc, and it would be nice for example to have a consistent sensible set of automatic imports.
+- When you need lenses, use the microlens library; it's much easier and has better docs than the full lens library.
+- Pay attention to not googling; workflow should be to try and remember first, then try to puzzle it out with ghci, then google.
+This loop shouldn't take more than a minute, but a bit of effort will go a long way to increasing recall.